-Becoming a Training Practice FAQ's
+Becoming a Trainer/Training Practice FAQs

-1. What is a training practice?
+1. What is a Learning Environment (LE)?

 2. How do I become a trainer?

 Normally, you need to have been on the National Performers’ List for a minimum of 3 years, be permanently based at an NHS England approved training site, work a minimum of 4 clinical sessions per week at that site (5 if a solo-trainer) and hold the MRCGP qualification.
-You will also need to successfully complete an NHS England approved GP-trainer's course and be approved by the Area GP Education Committee before you can be accredited.
+You will also need to successfully complete an NHS England approved GP trainer's course and be approved by the Area GP Education Committee before you can be accredited.
 We recommend that you speak to other nearby GP trainers, your locality Training Programme Directors and attend the local trainers’ workshop.
 They will explain what is involved.
 You should also make contact with your Area Associate Dean (AD), who will review and approve your application to become a trainer.

 3. What is the financial remuneration of becoming a trainer?